ccprogwarrior/ccprog1/README.md

 # Introduction

 My main objective for this repository is to help CCPROG1 takers have more exercises for them to practice.
-I will share some of the exercises, my answers, and answer keys given to us while I was taking CCPROG1 in this repository.
+Websites like Hackerrank or TopCoder assume that you already know the basics of programming so it's hard to look for problems online that are suitable for CCPROG1.
+I will share some of the exercises and my solutions given to us while I was taking CCPROG1.
 I hope this helps you pass CCPROG1.

 # How to use this repository